ngs-docs/2021-GGG298/Week2-UNIX_for_file_manipulation/README.md

 Now we have a fairly good concept of navigating around our computers and seeing what is located in the directory we are.
 But some of the beauty of the shell is that we can execute activities in locations that we are not currently in.
 To do this we can either use an absolute path or a relative path.
 A **relative path** is the path to another directory from the the one you are currently in.

-Navigate into the `tmp1` directory located in the `hidden` directory.
+Navigate into the `tmp1` directory located in the `.hidden` directory.

 ```
-cd hidden/tmp1
+cd .hidden/tmp1
 ```

 Here we see two files `notit.txt` and `thisinnotit.txt`.
 We can see what is in the directories using the `cat` command which concatenates and prints the content of the file we list.